 For example, if you are into fashion you could add a quality pocket handkerchief to your suit jacket.
 The print or pattern should be vivid and could be something personal to you.
 You could try a tie bar or chain which would draw the interviewers attention to you.
 Humans love shiny objects.
 New Scientist (2007) agrees that humans associate shininess and crisp outlines with objectively favourable attributes.
 It may sounds a little out there, but you could be surprised how more memorable you will become with a subtle bit of bling and contrasting patterns.

-Emphasise personal traits that make you unique.
+go to link Emphasise personal traits that make you unique.

 Like we said.
 Interviewers are likely to see several candidates that may have the right level of experience or skills working within a particular role.
 But have a good think about how you and your own strengths will help you to execute these skills better.

 Maybe you never miss deadlines, or perhaps you are willing to do above and beyond what is asked, maybe you can strongly influence others or simply have a great positive attitude.
 (Don’t dismiss these traits.
 Many people have been fired for negative personal traits rather than for lack of knowledge).